 The stories behind Jeff Bjorck’s solo piano creations are frequently personal, often nostalgic, and always true.
-Below, you can learn about the development and history regarding each of his five CD projects, which span thirteen years.
-Whereas the two most recent CDs have featured his arrangements of classic carols and hymns, Jeff’s original compositions predominate on the first three CDs, and original work is also slated for his next project.
+Below, you can learn about the development and history regarding each of his six CD projects, which span almost twenty years.
+Jeff’s original compositions predominate on the first three CDs.
+On his fourth and fifth CD, Bjorck brought his unique approach to arrangements of classic hymns and carols, respectively.
+Most recently, his sixth CD features a return to predominantly original compositions.
 “It’s been quite an amazing and wonderful journey,” Bjorck remarks, “and not one that I could have ever anticipated.”
 Ever wonder what inspires a musician to compose a certain melody or arrange a particular classic?
 You can have those questions answered here.
 Read on!

 THE WONDROUS GIFT: A PURE PIANO CHRISTMAS (2010)